 The dream became a reality in July of l996 with the first Championship being held at Torrey Pines Golf Course in San Diego, California.

-The results of the California Women's State Championship also determine which players will represent the state at the USGA Women's State Team Championship, an event held every 2 years.
-For more information regarding the selection of players, please see the section on USGA State Team.
+The results of the California Women's State Championship used to determine which players will represent the state at the USGA Women's State Team Championship, an event held every 2 years.

 Following nearly a two-year review process, the USGA has made the decision to retire the Men's and Women's State Team Championships, effective following the 2017 Women's State Team Championship at the Club at Las Campanas in Santa Fe, N.M.
 The Men's State Team was conducted for the last time in 2016 at the Country Club of Birmingham (Alabama).